General Mills (NYSE:GIS) Updates FY 2022 Earnings Guidance

-General Mills (NYSE:GIS) updated its FY 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $3.710-$3.790 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.700.
+General Mills (NYSE:GIS) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of $3.710-$3.790 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.700.
 The company issued revenue guidance of -.

-Several research analysts have weighed in on GIS shares.
-Jefferies Financial Group started coverage on General Mills in a research note on Wednesday.
-They issued a hold rating and a $63.00 target price on the stock.
-Deutsche Bank Aktiengesellschaft reissued a buy rating on shares of General Mills in a research report on Wednesday, June 9th.
-Royal Bank of Canada reaffirmed a hold rating and issued a $65.00 target price on shares of General Mills in a research report on Monday.
-Finally, Credit Suisse Group cut their price target on General Mills from $66.00 to $64.00 and set an outperform rating on the stock in a research note on Monday, March 29th.
-Seven analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-The stock has a consensus rating of Hold and a consensus target price of $64.50.
+General Mills (NYSE:GIS) last released its quarterly earnings data on Tuesday, June 29th.
+The company reported $0.91 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.85 by $0.06.
+The firm had revenue of $4.52 billion for the quarter, compared to analyst estimates of $4.36 billion.
+General Mills had a net margin of 12.91% and a return on equity of 25.61%.
+The company’s revenue for the quarter was down 9.9% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $1.10 EPS.
+Research analysts expect that General Mills will post 3.76 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Monday, August 2nd.
-Shareholders of record on Friday, July 9th will be paid a dividend of $0.51 per share.
-This represents a $2.04 annualized dividend and a yield of 3.37%.
-The ex-dividend date of this dividend is Thursday, July 8th.
-General Mills’s dividend payout ratio is currently 56.51%.
+Several research analysts have recently commented on the stock.
+Credit Suisse Group dropped their price target on shares of General Mills from $66.00 to $64.00 and set an outperform rating on the stock in a research note on Monday, March 29th.
+Jefferies Financial Group assumed coverage on shares of General Mills in a research note on Wednesday, June 30th.
+They set a hold rating and a $63.00 price target on the stock.
+Royal Bank of Canada restated a hold rating and set a $65.00 price target on shares of General Mills in a research note on Monday, June 28th.
+Finally, Deutsche Bank Aktiengesellschaft restated a buy rating on shares of General Mills in a research note on Wednesday, June 9th.
+Six investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+General Mills has a consensus rating of Hold and a consensus target price of $64.80.

-In other General Mills news, insider John R. Church sold 25,812 shares of the business’s stock in a transaction that occurred on Wednesday, April 28th.
-The stock was sold at an average price of $60.81, for a total value of $1,569,627.72.
-Following the completion of the transaction, the insider now directly owns 75,728 shares of the company’s stock, valued at $4,605,019.68.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other General Mills news, insider John R. Church sold 25,812 shares of the stock in a transaction on Wednesday, April 28th.
+The shares were sold at an average price of $60.81, for a total value of $1,569,627.72.
+Following the completion of the sale, the insider now directly owns 75,728 shares of the company’s stock, valued at approximately $4,605,019.68.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
 Also, General Counsel Richard C. Allendorf sold 10,864 shares of the stock in a transaction on Thursday, April 22nd.
-The shares were sold at an average price of $62.16, for a total value of $675,306.24.
-Following the completion of the transaction, the general counsel now directly owns 90,630 shares of the company’s stock, valued at $5,633,560.80.
+The shares were sold at an average price of $62.16, for a total transaction of $675,306.24.
+Following the completion of the sale, the general counsel now directly owns 90,630 shares of the company’s stock, valued at $5,633,560.80.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 58,806 shares of company stock worth $3,607,264.
-0.51% of the stock is owned by company insiders.
+0.51% of the stock is owned by corporate insiders.

 About General Mills